How to catch trout with spoons

 The toby resembles a slim baitfish, the tiny rear wings help with buoyancy, allowing it to flutter and dance through the water on the retrieve.

-Only the con curve side of Toby’s are painted, the reverse side is left plain and bright to give of flashes as we retrieve it through the water.
+Only the concave side of a Toby is painted, the reverse side is left plain and bright to give off flashes as we retrieve it through the water.

-There are quite a few spoons with similar designs to the toby, such as the Kilwell Turbo, Thomas lures Speedy Shiner and the Kenley Toby Wever.
+There are quite a few spoons with similar designs to the toby, such as the Thomas lures Speedy Shiner, and the Kenley Toby Wever.